My Credit Union

 Josh Land, Vice President (Kulm)

-Darvin Fischer, Secretary (Ashley)
+Darvin Fischer, Secretary/Treasurer (Ashley)

 Sandra Baumgartner, IT Committee (Hazelton)